AdobeDocs/analytics-platform.en/help/use-cases/b2b.md

 1. Name the dataset (in our example, B2B Info) and provide a description.
 1. Click **[!UICONTROL Finish]**.

+## 3. Ingest data into Experience Platform

+Instructions on how to [Map a CSV file to an XDM schema](https://docs.adobe.com/content/help/en/experience-platform/ingestion/tutorials/map-a-csv-file.html) should help if you are using a CSV file.

+[Other methods](https://docs.adobe.com/content/help/en/experience-platform/ingestion/home.html) are available as well.

+On-boarding the data and establishing the lookup takes about 2 to 4 hours, depending on the size of the lookup table.

-## 3. Combine datasets in a connection (Customer Journey Analytics)
+## 4. Combine datasets in a connection (Customer Journey Analytics)

 For this example, we are combining 3 datasets into one CJA connection: